Baby Jogger City Mini GT2 Stroller · โ˜… 4.6 Top Pick All-Terrain Stroller Check price on Amazon →

 Compatible car seatsChicco, Graco, Britax, Maxi-Cosi (with adapters)

-Should you buy the Baby Jogger City Mini GT2 Stroller?
+Baby Jogger City Mini GT2 Stroller FAQs

-Is the Baby Jogger City Mini GT2 worth $429 in 2026?+
+Is the Baby Jogger City Mini GT2 worth the price in 2026?

 Yes, if you live somewhere with cracked sidewalks, gravel paths, or any non-paved surfaces in your daily routine.
 The forever-air tires alone justify the price difference over plastic-wheeled budget strollers.
 If you only use the stroller indoors and on perfect pavement, the GT2 is overbuilt for your needs.

-City Mini GT2 vs BOB Revolution Flex: which should I choose?+
+City Mini GT2 vs BOB Revolution Flex: which should I choose?

 The BOB is the right choice if you actually run with the stroller.
 Its 12-inch pneumatic tires and dampened suspension are designed for sustained jogging.
 The City Mini GT2 is the right choice if you walk briskly on mixed terrain.
 The GT2 folds smaller and is lighter (21.5 lbs vs 28.5 lbs).

-Can I use the City Mini GT2 with a newborn?+
+Can I use the City Mini GT2 with a newborn?

-Only with the bassinet accessory ($179) or with a compatible infant car seat plus adapter.
+Only with the bassinet accessory or with a compatible infant car seat plus adapter.
 The toddler seat reclines to fully flat but is not rated for newborn sleep without the bassinet.
 We used the bassinet for the first 4 months and it worked well.

-How does the one-hand fold actually work?+
+How does the one-hand fold actually work?

 There's a strap in the center of the seat.
 Pull up firmly with one hand, the entire frame collapses in a single motion.
 We timed our average fold at 2.4 seconds.
 The frame self-locks when fully folded, no secondary latch required.

-Will the City Mini GT2 fit in a sedan trunk?+
+Will the City Mini GT2 fit in a sedan trunk?

 Folded dimensions are 30 x 23 x 11.5 inches.
 It fits a Honda Civic trunk with the front wheel removed (quick-release).
 It fits most SUVs and crossovers folded with all wheels attached.
 The 11.5-inch folded depth is the most relevant number, this is a thin stroller when folded.

-📅 Update log
+Update log